mosaicnetworks/evm-lite/deploy/README.md

 - The AWS API Access Key to connect to AWS and provision resources
 - An SSH key to communicate with the provisioned instances

-These credetials must be created from the AWS console before using these scripts.
+These credentials must be created from the AWS console before using these scripts.
 Once created and retrieved from AWS, the credetials must be provided in the `/aws/secret.tfvars` file: